UlisesAlexanderAM/skillventory/README.md

     - [x] I can retrieve a skill/knowledge/competence by name
     - [x] I can retrieve a skill/knowledge/competence by id
     - [ ] I can retrieve a skill/knowledge/competence by domain
+  - [ ] I can retrieve a skill/knowledge/competence using an HTTP client

 - [x] 3 - Retrieve all skills/knowledge/competences